laurie71/express-rest/README.md

     var sys = require('sys');
     var xrest = require('express-rest');

-    function UsersResource();
-    sys.inherits(UsersResource, xrest.Resource);
+    var users = new xrest.Resource({

-    UsersResource.prototype.fetchItem = function(req, res, next) {
+        fetchItem: function(req, res, next) {
-        var id = req.id; // default item key set by xRest var item = ...;  // fetch user from database req.item = item; // store it for use in later route handlers };
+            var id = req.id; // default item key set by xRest var item = ...;  // fetch user from database req.item = item; // store it for use in later route handlers },

-You can add other functions to the prototype as needed.
+        // ... other handler functions and/or configuration properties
+    });

 The default configuration will call various functions if you've defined them, to pre-fetch data or process requests which create or change it.